mmanguno/SomethingQuest/README.txt

 against randomly-selected enemies.
 Really, it's less
 of a full game, and  more of an experiment.
 The
 programming within makes a skeleton.
 Just add
-some more text and decisions to the plot(), and
-you've got yourself a full game.
+some more text and decisions to the plot() function, and you've got yourself a full game.
 --------------------------------------------------------
 NOTES